 A "bay swim" must have clearly defined boundaries for starting and ending a swim.
 Swimming from Santa Cruz to Marina, for example, would NOT qualify as a Monterey Bay crossing.
 For the purposes of sanctioning and documenting swims across the Monterey Bay, the preferred route is harbor to harbor:

-At the end of the 2016 swim season, the fastest recorded SOLO crossing is 13 hours.
+At the end of the 2017 swim season, the fastest recorded SOLO crossing is 13 hours.
 The longest SOLO crossing is just over 22 hours.
 Both swims followed the 25 preferred route.
-Relay history and records are currently being researched.
-Stay tuned.

 As with all cold water long distance swims, hypothermia is a serious consideration.
 Anyone planning an attempt should be well acclimated and trained for swims in the 10 to 20 hour range in water between 56 to 60f, give or take a few degrees.